mikerhodes/MRDatabaseContentChecker/README.md

 ## License

-MRDatabaseContentChecker is available under the MIT license.
+MRDatabaseContentChecker is available under the Apache v2 license.
 See the LICENSE file for more info.